 You wake up one morning feeling under the weather.
-While in previous years you may have chalked up a sore throat or body aches to a run-of-the-mill cold or flu, this year’s COVID-19 pandemic adds a new element of concern to getting sick.
+While in previous years you may have chalked up a sore throat or body aches to a run-of-the-mill cold or flu, the ongoing COVID-19 pandemic adds a new element of concern to getting sick.

 Is it a cold, the flu or COVID?

 Cold symptoms are mild and the common cold tends not to be associated with fever or headache.

 Congestion/runny nose is common for the common cold and would be uncommon to be the only symptom for influenza.
 Congestion/runny nose can be a symptom of a COVID infection and might be the only symptom in mild cases.

 Flu symptoms are often of rapid onset.
 COVID symptoms can be of rapid or more gradual onset.

 Says Washer, one symptom that is more unique to a COVID infection is the loss of taste or smell.
 And symptoms from the delta variant are similar to prior versions of COVID.

 Should I get a test?